-In short, a “blog” is really just a part of a website.
-Some websites main content is a blog, other websites like e-commerce stores use a blog as a way to get free search traffic.
+In short, a “blog” is just a part of a website.
+Some websites’ main content is a blog; others, like e-commerce stores, use a blog to get free search traffic.
 Regardless, a blog is simply a part of a website.

-That is why professionals and businesses blog – to get attention and then funnel that attention into some sort of specific offer be it a product as an affiliate, email list or advertising exposure.
+That is why professionals and businesses blog – to get attention and then funnel that attention into a specific offer, be it a product as an affiliate, email list, or advertising exposure.

 Blog or a Website?

-Some websites however are strictly content oriented websites and it’s those websites that are usually referred to as blogs since it’s the main feature of the website.
-It’s sort of like if you have an online store but that store that store also has a blog.
-What do you call your website then to other people?
+It’s like if you have an online store, but that store also has a blog.
+What do you call your website to other people when they ask?

-A store?
-A blog?
-A website?
-Your first inclination would be to refer to is as your online store and then your website.
-Why?
-Because the store aspect it’s the main feature of your website.
+Your first inclination would be to refer to it as your online store and then your website because the store aspect it’s the main feature.

 People who have “blogs” do the same.
-The primary feature of a personal finance blog is in fact the blog posts since that make up the majority of the activity for the website.
+The primary feature of a personal finance blog is, in fact, the blog posts since they make up the majority of the activity for the website.

-A page is short for web page and it’s simply any URL you can pull up on a website.
-Blog posts are in fact web pages.
-However in practical use for WordPress (as it’s the most popular blogging platform), a blog post is a web page organized by a category and date typically.
-If the content you’re creating can not be organized into any category (like your about page) it should instead be published as a page.
+A page is short for a web page, and it’s simply any URL you can pull up on a website.
+Blog posts are, in fact, web pages.
+However, in practical use for WordPress (as it’s the most popular blogging platform), a blog post is typically a web page organized by a category and date.

 How Do Blogs Make Money?